 If you or someone you know is experiencing bullying or for more information go to:

-Christina MacNeal is a writer, journalist, activist, artist and public speaker who has autism.
-She is currently the director of development at The Gadget Guys Foundation, a nonprofit dedicated to helping those on the autism spectrum.
+Christian Jonas MacNeal is a writer, journalist, activist, artist and public speaker who has autism.
+He is currently the director of development at The Gadget Guys Foundation, a nonprofit dedicated to helping those on the autism spectrum.
 She also runs the organization the Autism Collaboration Project.
-Prior to that she was an editor and communications director.
-For more information about Christina or for any questions or comments she can be contacted at email@example.com or firstname.lastname@example.org
+Prior to that he was an editor and communications director.